Our Team / Board of Directors

 Jay Parini is an acclaimed multi-hyphenate: poet, novelist, biographer, critic, screenwriter and Professor of English at Middlebury College.
 His five books of poetry include The Art of Subtraction: New and Selected Poems.
 He has written eight novels, including Benjamin’s Crossing, The Apprentice Lover, The Passages of H.M. and The Last Station – which, utilizing Jay’s screenplay, was made into an Academy Award-nominated film starring Helen Mirren and Christopher Plummer.
 Jay has written biographies of John Steinbeck, Robert Frost, William Faulkner and Gore Vidal.
 His non-fiction works include Jesus: The Human Face of God and Promised Land: Thirteen Books that Changed America.

-Gerianne Smart is a producer, promoter and public relations professional and as such has made her mark in the cultural scene in Vermont.
+Gerianne Smart is a producer, promoter and public relations professional and, as such, has made her mark in the cultural scene in Vermont.
 She is the current President of the Vergennes Opera House, a remarkable organization that has revitalized a gem of a building and created a notable cultural presence in Vergennes.
-Here she produces several shows a year as well as manages the 118-year-old theater.
-Gerianne serves on the Board of the Vermont Arts Council, a prominent organization that actively supports and promotes the arts throughout the state.
-She produced and co-wrote the award-winning film, “The Summer of Walter Hacks”, which premiered in 2010 to critical acclaim.
-She has also written and produced award-winning TV and radio commercials for notable clients such as Amtrak and other businesses.
-And she just wrapped up a four year stint at the ECHO Lake Aquarium and Science Center at the Leahy Center in Burlington.
-Serving as ECHO’s Director of Marketing and Communications during this span, Gerianne produced, directed and/or project managed six wildlife movie shorts, among many other projects she undertook.
-Currently, Gerianne is the principal at Smart Communication, LLC, a communication consulting firm.
+As Board President and volunteer, she produces several shows a year and manages the 118-year-old theater with the help of a stellar all-volunteer team and an engaged board of directors.
+Gerianne is also a film producer who co-wrote the award-winning film, “The Summer of Walter Hacks”, which premiered in 2010 to critical acclaim.
+She has written and produced award-winning TV and radio commercials for notable clients such as Amtrak and other businesses while managing her former ad agency, Smart Communications.
+She had her hand in producing, writing and/or coordinating several short nature films for ECHO Lake Aquarium and Science Center in Burlington, including a 15 minute short about the famous Champ photo by Sandra Mansi.
+She continues to produce multiple TV and radio commercials for Rutland Regional Medical Center where she has served as Marketing and Public Relations Manager since 2015.